victor-porcar/TimelapseDNGInterpolator2/README.md

 # DNG Images Settings Interpolator

-Command line tool to interpolate settings values from a list of images in format [DNG](https://www.adobe.com/content/dam/acom/en/products/photoshop/pdfs/dng_spec_1.4.0.0.pdf)
+Command line tool to interpolate settings values from a list of images in image format [DNG]    (https://www.adobe.com/content/dam/acom/en/products/photoshop/pdfs/dng_spec_1.4.0.0.pdf) to process smooth transitions in timelapses.

-DNG is supported by many image/video application, specially the ones from Adobe  (Lightroom, Photoshop, Premiere..).
+DNG is supported by many image/video application, specially the Adobe ecosystem  (Lightroom, Photoshop, Premiere..).

 Please note that Adobe offers a [free tool](https://helpx.adobe.com/es/photoshop/using/adobe-dng-converter.html) to convert any propietary custom RAW format to DNG

 ## Motivation

-I created this tool for my own use to process smooth transitions in timelapses when using Adobe Lightroom, but it can be used with any other tool supporting DNG.
+I created this tool for my own use to process timelapses when using Adobe Lightroom, but it can be used with any other application supporting DNG.

-Note that this project is what I call a *one afternoon project* (written in a few hours) just for fun, so it is basic and there is plenty of room to improve.
-Said that, it is fully working and I believe it could be useful for somebody else, so I decided to make it publicly available under license Apache 2.0, which means you can do practically whatever you want with the code.
-If you feel like to improve it, please do it!.
+Note that I created this project just for fun in my spare time, it is basic and there is plenty of room to improve.
+Said that, it is fully working and I believe it could be useful for somebody else, so I decided to make it publicly available under license Apache 2.0.
+If you feel like to extend it, please do it!.

 ## How it works

-Let's suppose there is a list of consecutives images in dng format from a timelapse in a directory `D:\IMAGES`:
+Let's suppose there is a list of consecutives images in DNG format from a timelapse in a directory `D:\IMAGES`:

 `Image01.dng` `Image02.dng` `Image03.dng` `Image04.dng` `Image05.dng` ... `Image20.dng` ... `Image99.dng`

-At this point all settings are set to 0 for all images (as it is taken from the camera)
+At this point all images settings are set to 0 for all images (as it is taken from the camera)

 Using a program like Lightroom or similar,  we set some settings in `Image01.dng` for example exposure is set to 1 and `Image20.dng` is set to 2